NHSDigital/nhs-login-help-centre/README.md

 - `hub`: The Hub page that the article page will appear on
 - `position`: The position on the hub page
 - `layout`: Always `layouts/article.njk`

+### Article NJK pages

+If you're creating new `.njk` article files, the following keys are required at the top of the every article:

+- `title`: Page title
+- `pageName`: The page name sent to analytics, same as for regular article pages
+- `type`: Always `article-njk`
+- `errors`: Optional list of objects with a `code` and `description` key. `code` is the error code sent in contact form request, `description` is the error description also sent in the request.
+- `layout`: Always `layouts/base.njk`

 ## Useful links